-How can we quantify the acoustic properties of an enclosed space?
-The binaural room impulse response (BRIR), a measure from architectural acoustics of the reverberant properties of enclosed spaces (Blauert and Lindemann, 1986; Hidaka and Beranek, 2000), captures the complete spatial and temporal distribution of reflections that a sound undergoes from a specific source to a binaural receiver.
-In a recent study, we introduced a technique allowing subjects to actively produce tongue clicks in the MRI and evaluate real-time generated echoes from a virtual reflector (Wallmeier et al., 2015).
-Here, we used this same technique but with a virtual echo-acoustic space, defined by its BRIR, to examine the brain regions recruited during human echolocation.

-In this study, participants vocally excited the virtual space and evaluated the echoes, generated in real-time, in terms of their spatial characteristics.
-They had full control over timing and frequency content of their vocalizations and could optimize these parameters for the given echolocation task.
+84 spaces in passive listening (Seraphim, 1958, 1961), although it is actively suppressed when 85 listening and interpreting speech or music (Blauert, 1997; Litovsky et al., 1999; Watkins, 86 2005; Watkins and Makin, 2007; Nielsen and Dau, 2010).
+Psychophysical analyses of room- 87 size discrimination based on auditory information alone are scarce (McGrath et al., 1999).
+88 How can we quantify the acoustic properties of an enclosed space?
+The binaural room 89 impulse response (BRIR), a measure from architectural acoustics of the reverberant properties 90 of enclosed spaces (Blauert and Lindemann, 1986; Hidaka and Beranek, 2000), captures the 91 complete spatial and temporal distribution of reflections that a sound undergoes from a 92 specific source to a binaural receiver.
+In a recent study we introduced a technique allowing 93 subjects to actively produce tongue clicks in the MRI and evaluate real-time generated echoes 94 from a virtual reflector (Wallmeier et al., 2015).
+Here, we used this same technique but with a 95 virtual echo-acoustic space, defined by its BRIR, to examine the brain regions recruited 96 during human echolocation.
+97 In this study, participants vocally excited the virtual space and evaluated the echoes, 98 generated in real-time, in terms of their spatial characteristics.
+They had full control over 99 timing and frequency content of their vocalizations and could optimize these parameters for 100 the given echolocation task.
 As such, we consider this active echolocation.
-First, we quantified room size discrimination behavior and its relationship to the vocalizations' acoustic characteristics.
-Then we compared the brain activity and performance between active and passive echolocation to elucidate the importance of active perception.
-The relationship between brain activity and the behavioral output was investigated in a parametric analysis.
-Finally, we compared the brain activity of a blind echolocation expert during active echolocation to the sighted subjects we measured.
+First, we 101 quantified room-size discrimination behavior and its relationship to the vocalizations' 102 acoustic characteristics.
+Then we compared the brain activity and performance between active 103 and passive echolocation to elucidate the importance of active perception.
+Then the 104 relationship between brain activity and the behavioral output was investigated in a parametric 105 analysis.
+Finally, we compared the brain activity of a blind echolocation expert during active 106 echolocation to the sighted subjects we measured.

-Materials and Methods
+Methods

 Three experiments on active echolocation in humans were performed.
-First, a psychophysical experiment (see Room size discrimination) examined the effect of individual call choice on performance.
-Second, we examined the difference between active and passive echolocation in terms of behavior and brain activity, as measured with fMRI (see Active vs passive echolocation).
+First a psychophysical experiment (see Room size discrimination) examined the effect of individual call choice on performance.
+Second, we examined the difference between active and passive echolocation in terms of behavior and brain activity, as measured with fMRI (see Active vs. passive echolocation).
 Finally, we tested the relationship between brain activity and perceived room size in a group of sighted subjects and in a blind echolocation expert (see Active echolocation only and Blind echolocation expert).
 The acoustic recordings and stimuli were the same for all three experiments and will be explained first.
-All experiments were approved by the ethics committee of the medical faculty of the LMU (Projects 359-07 and 109-10).
+All experiments were approved by the ethics committee of the medical faculty of the LMU (Project Nrs.
+359-07 and 109-10).
 All participants gave their informed consent in accordance with the Declaration of Helsinki and voluntarily participated in the experiment.